#17 - The Neural Hierarchy Pt 3: The Proprioceptive System

 Whenever you're ready here's how we can help you:

-- Master applied neurology so you can feel confident you can help anyone who walks through your door by joining our live course, The Neuro Dojo
+- Master applied neurology so you can feel confident you can help anyone who walks through your door by joining our advanced neuro course, The Neuro Dojo